godotengine/godot-docs/getting_started/workflow/project_setup/project_organization.rst

 Organization
 ------------

-Godot is scene based in nature, and uses the filesystem as-is, without metadata or an asset database.
+Godot is scene-based in nature, and uses the filesystem as-is, without metadata or an asset database.

 Unlike other engines, a lot of resource are contained within the scene itself, so the amount of files in the filesystem is considerably lower.